 You can customize a game of Jeopardy to reinforce what you have taught on plural possessives.
 Select at least four categories to use in the game in order to maintain a certain level of intrigue with the students.

 You can break the class into teams of four to six.
 Have a member of each team go to the board.
 You can time them for how many sight words they can write down in thirty seconds.
 Make sure that you have a stop watch and a whistle so that when you call time and whistle the students will stop.
 You can then tally up who (or which team) listed the most words.

 Break the class up into teams of four and have each team teach their own customized lesson on how to recognize plural possessives.

 By having the students teach a class you are encouraging them to learn about plural possessives in such a way that they have no other choice but to learn about them so that they can better convey the information to their classmates.
 This particular activity will prove to be quite intriguing to many of your students because they will get to be in charge of the class for the day.

 Additionally, you can consider having students compile worksheets on the plural possessive nouns of their choice.
 The worksheets can be distributed to the class and the students can devise an answer key for each worksheet.

-No matter what you decide to do, you should make it a point to plan out your lessons on plural possessives completely.
-If you do not do this, then you will find that your students will not be as motivated to learn.
+No matter what you decide to do, you should make it a point to completely plan out your lessons on plural possessives to be sure that you keep your students motivated and that your students learn the lessons that you have presented.